Should You Remove Decomposing Aquarium Leaves in Blackwater Aquariums?

-Why You Should Use Dried and Naturally Fallen Leaf Litter
+Benefits and Uses of Dried and Naturally Fallen Leaf Litter

 Betta albimarginata amongst leaf litter in a blackwater aquarium by Betta Botanicals.

-Betta Albimarginata in a botanical aquarium.
+A Betta Albimarginata in a botanical method aquarium.

-Is Detritus Beneficial to Aquariums?
+Is Detritus Formed from Decaying Leaves Beneficial to Aquariums?

 Will Detritus Benefit an Aquarium?